-Describes procedures and functions for using the machine as a copier.
+Describes procedures and functions for using this machine as a copier.

-Printer Kit Type 1075 Printer Reference 1
+Printer/Scanner Kit Type 1232 Printer Reference 1

-Describes system settings, procedures and functions for using the machine as a printer.
+Describes system settings, procedures and functions for using this machine as a printer.

-Printer Kit Type 1075 Printer Reference 2
+Printer/Scanner Kit Type 1232 Printer Reference 2

-Describes procedures and provides information about using the machine as a printer.
+Describes procedures and provides information about using this machine as a printer.
 This manual is included as a PDF file on the CD-ROM labeled "Operating Instructions".

-Network Printing Guide Operating Instructions (this manual)
+Network Printing Guide Operating Instructions

 Describes procedures and provides information about setting up and using the machine as a printer in a network environment.
 We recommend you read this manual first.
-It is included as a PDF file on the CD-ROM labeled "Operating Instructions".
+It is included as a PDF file on the CD-ROM labeled "Operating Instructions" (this manual).

-❖ PostScript 3 Board Type 1075 Operating Instructions Supplement
+❖ PostScript 3 Board Type 1232 Operating Instructions Supplement

 Describes menus and features you can set using the PostScript 3 printer driver.
-This manual is included as a PDF file on the CD-ROM labeled "Operating Instructions".
+This manual is provided as a PDF file on the CD-ROM labeled "Operating Instructions".